harryosmar/go-playground/with_concurrency_and_parallel.md

     }
     ```
 - Time : 3.01 Secons
-- Output
+- Console Output
     ```
+    cashier is handling customer 4
     cashier is handling customer 1
-    cashier is handling customer 4
     cashier is handling customer 2
     cashier is handling customer 5
     cashier is handling customer 3
     chef cook order from customer 4
     chef cook order from customer 5
+    chef cook order from customer 1
+    chef cook order from customer 2
     chef cook order from customer 3
-    chef cook order from customer 2
-    chef cook order from customer 1
-    deliver food for order from customer 2 deliver food for order from customer 3 deliver food for order from customer 5 deliver food for order from customer 1 deliver food for order from customer 4
+    deliver food for order from customer 4 deliver food for order from customer 5 deliver food for order from customer 3 deliver food for order from customer 2 deliver food for order from customer 1
+    ```
+- Http Response
+    ```json
+      [
+          "food for order from customer 4 is COMPLETED", "food for order from customer 5 is COMPLETED", "food for order from customer 3 is COMPLETED", "food for order from customer 2 is COMPLETED", "food for order from customer 1 is COMPLETED" ]
     ```

 ## links